jupyterhub/jupyterhub/docs/source/howto/upgrading.md

 This should find the location of your database, and run the necessary upgrades for it.

+The `jupyterhub upgrade-db` subcommand runs the schema upgrade and exits without starting the Hub.
+If you would rather have the upgrade run as part of starting the Hub, pass the `--upgrade-db` flag to `jupyterhub` instead, and the Hub will upgrade the schema during startup if one is needed.

 ### What happens if I delete my database?

 Losing the Hub database is often not a big deal.
 Information that